In response to “The King’s Revolt” (Vol. 2, No. 4).

 Bravo to Gilles Dryancour for this short but brilliant essay describing, in the simplest and most convincing way, the true meaning of the term cognitive dissonance.
 I finally understand precisely what it means.
 From this point of view, King’s book is indisputably a masterpiece of cognitive dissonance: the will of the dominant paradigm to absorb and integrate everything within itself.
 Thank you also to Gilles for the first lines of his letter, which I found very touching.
 Like him, I am increasingly convinced that the central banks are, at some point, destined for systemic failure.
 What will happen then?
 It is already possible to envision what might take their place.
 Vincent Bénard’s letter offers us some insights.
 But the real question is always the problem of the cost of the transition.

-Gilles Dryancour is an economic analyst at the Turgot Institute and chairman of the Public Policy Group of CEMA, a European trade association.
+Gilles Dryancour is Honorary Chairman of the Public Policy Group of CEMA, a European trade association.

 Henri Lepage is a French economist.